NikoLicht/portfolio/src/pages/blog/vinyl_record_album_holder.md

 ### UAT
 User acceptance testing!
-Having done the test-piece, I could hand my wife the test piece.
-And she did seem somewhat impressed.
+Having done the test-piece, I could hand my wife the test piece. <mark>And she did seem somewhat impressed</mark>.
 Through the test piece I got some hands-on experience with my tools, as well as a good idea of groove size (which is too big in the test piece).
 In the test I also broke the edges - a term for removing sharp sides of wood - so that it would not split as easily.
 That really made it feel more finished.

 Speaking of finishing.
 Im still not sure what kind of finish I need to put on the shelf.
 On one hand, it is just a shelf, and won't see the same hard use as a table, but on the other hand, the action it it will see is gonna be often and in the same spot.
 Maybe a wax finish is good?
 Maybe just oil?
 Maybe nothing?